wmvanvliet/gizmo/README.md

 # Can you speak Python?

 This is a Python challenge.
 Create pull requests (PR's) to this repository to solve it.
 Upon PR submission, the GitHub action robots will check your code and report back how well you did.
 You can then add more commits to your PR until all tests come back green, which means you win!

-The exerices are meant to test your knowledge of some important features of the Python programming language and the [NumPy](https://numpy.org) library.
+The exercises are meant to test your knowledge of some important features of the Python programming language and the [NumPy](https://numpy.org) and [Pandas](https://pandas.pydata.org/) libraries.
 When it's not immediately obvious to you how to solve an exercise using only a few lines of code, it is likely you can learn a new Python trick by checking the links below the exercise.

 ## Exercise 1: Make a pull request